 And while there’s still time left you can explore the music bought by other people who chose this LP, as well as find other interesting items issued by the record label.

 Offer several payment options (card payment, QR code, cash, installments) and delivery options (first class, delivery, pickup).
 Show the final amount including all discounts and extra charges for delivery.

 How to start a successful online store.
 Part 6

 Implement video shopping

-Shoploop application created by Area 120, the Google’s experimental research division, plays on this.
+Shoploop application created by Area 120, Google’s experimental research division, plays on this.
 Its users can shoot 90-second videos, including video reviews of purchased products.
-However, this is essentially the influence marketing we are going to talk about in another post.
+However, this is essentially the influencer marketing we are going to talk about in another post.

-The above mentioned assistants are the most popular.
+The above-mentioned assistants are the most popular.
 These third-party applications of major companies may become a link between your website and the buyer on the condition that the site is correctly adapted for operation with this technology.

 Perform technical optimization.
 First of all, provide an adaptive design for all standard screen sizes, high download speed (AMP pages will be of use), correct robots.txt, and a detailed product snippet.